stephencorwin/valheim-mods/README.md

 Clone this repository into the same folder.

 ## Step 3
-Choose one of the mod packs and copy the contents of it into the `BepInEx` folder (replace existing).
+Choose one of the mod packs and run the associated `*.install.bat` file.

 | Name            | Description                                                             |
 | :-------------- | :---------------------------------------------------------------------- |